 Not all the blame for poor Indoor Air Quality lies elsewhere.
 Cooking odors and fumes can leak into hallways or pass between open windows, and in addition to being annoying, can irritate allergies and asthma symptoms.
 It’s important for you to properly ventilate your apartment when cooking and cleaning.
 Keep the exhaust fan on when cooking and open a window if you’re doing any cleaning with chemicals.
 These simple steps will help prevent the buildup of Volatile Organic Compounds (VOCs), which are harmful to respiratory and overall health.

 How to Improve Air Quality in Your Apartment:

 This is especially true in apartments, where the small rooms can more easily trap pollutants.
 You can offset this by opening windows when weather allows, or trying to use a fan to circulate the air.
 This will help clear out or at least dilute the levels of irritants in the air.

 Use a Room Air Purifier for Apartments

 Concerned about secondhand smoke or residue from building materials?
 Get a purifier that filters particulates and chemicals from the air.

-Our Allergy Room Purifier is perfect for anyone with allergies who’s concerned with the air in their apartment.
-It handles common things like dust and mold spores.
-It also filters out VOCs and other gaseous allergy triggers.
+Our Allergy Room Purifier is the best room air purifier for an apartment for anyone with allergies or anyone who’s concerned with the air in their apartment.
+It captures common allergy and asthma triggers things like dust, mold, and pet dander.

 Air Quality Test Kit